How to Earn Extra Cash In College

 Student Assistant is a temporary, part-time position reserved for students who are enrolled, at a minimum, half-time with the primary goal of obtaining a degree.
 A job as a Student Assistant could entail helping teachers in their classrooms, working in labs, grounds keeping, secretary work for departments, and more.
 Check in with your school’s career center to learn more about available positions.

 Looking for more ways to earn some extra money in college?
-Text #Jobs to 33-55-77 to speak with one of our jobs coaches.
+Text #Jobs to 33-55-77 to chat with one of our jobs coaches.
 If you're using a mobile device, click here to have the text message set up for you!